 The biggest highlights for me are the scenes with all or most of the Incredible family together at home.
 I particularly enjoyed the humour and universal family dynamic during these moments.
 I also especially adored every scene that featured baby Jack Jack, ‘the most adorable symbol of animated cuteness,’ since the Minions (2015) first became a big deal.
 I can definitely sense that you agree.
 Yes, I know you do.

 Watch Incredibles 2 because it’s good.
 Enjoy all the undeniable cuteness and cleverness of the creation that is Jack Jack.
 Definitely make time for the fun that the scenes with Jack Jack at Edna Mode’s residence will deliver.

-Written / directed by Brad Bird Incredibles 2 stars Craig T. Nelson, Holly Hunter, Sarah Vowell, Catherine Keener, Samuel L. Jackson…
+Written/directed by Brad Bird; Incredibles 2 stars Craig T. Nelson, Holly Hunter, Sarah Vowell, Catherine Keener and Samuel L. Jackson.

 The Incredibles (2004), a big hit Disney Pixar movie about a family of undercover superheroes forced into action to save the World is, as everyone else has said, a rather fun movie.

 Written / directed by Brad Bird and starring Craig T. Nelson, Holly hunter plus Samuel L. Jackson – to name a few, I thought I’d actually watched The Incredibles already but it turns out I‘d just seen the trailer, a few clips shared by others and heard people talk enthusiastically about it.